-Part 2A requires that we inspect our area from time to time, for the purpose of identifying contaminated land and deciding whether any such land is a special site, and to do this in accordance with the Statutory Guidance.
+Part 2A of the Environmental Protection Act 1990 requires that we inspect our area from time to time, for the purpose of identifying contaminated land and deciding whether any such land is a special site, and to do this in accordance with the Statutory Guidance.

 This written Strategy has been published in accordance with our inspection duties and to reflect local circumstances.
-The original Strategy was published and adopted in August 2001 and has undergone intermittent officer review since then, the last in October 2010.
+The original Strategy was published and adopted in August 2001 and has undergone intermittent officer review since then, the last in December 2015.
 This Strategy has been updated to reflect the 2012 Statutory Guidance and other recent changes to the regime.